tockawaffle/blue-lady-tools/README.md

 - The app is only available for Windows x64 systems.
 Support for other platforms may be added in the future.

 - If the app keeps crashing, womp womp. . .
 JK.
-Please create an issue at the github page, if you provide the steps you did it would help A LOT
+Please create an issue at the github page, and if you provide the steps you did it would help A LOT

 - The download progress is kinda buggy.
 It sometimes doesn't show progress.
 If you encounter this, wait for the download to finish.
 The download will still be successful.
 You'll know it's done when the green text appears.